DeerSteak/BeatClikrNative.iOS/README.md

 - Mapping user preferences (beat/rhythm selection) to the correct MIDI notes
 - Starting/stopping the metronome
 - Real-time tempo and subdivision updates

+## Tap Tempo

+The Instant Metronome includes a **Tap Tempo** button displayed as a circle to the right of the BPM display.
+Tapping it calculates BPM from the average interval of the last several taps.
+The result is rounded to one decimal place and clamped to the app's min/max BPM range.
+If more than 2 seconds pass between taps, the tap history is cleared so you can set a new tempo.

 ## About the Song Library